Frequently Asked Questions

 Children ready to leave LDS typically enter local public and private schools with little or no extra help needed.
 LDS staff are available to assist with any school transition, including participating in IEP meetings and communicating with teachers and administrators.

 Lucy Daniels School is a licensed, 5-star Center by the N.C.
-Division of Child Development, Department of Health and Human Services.
-We are accredited by the Alliance for Psychoanalytic Schools.
+Division of Child Development, Department of Health and Human Services and the ND Department of Non-Public Education.
+We are also a member of the Alliance for Psychoanalytic Schools.
 The Lucy Daniels Center for Early Childhood is a 501(c)(3) tax-exempt, nonprofit, charitable organization legally incorporated and licensed with the State of North Carolina.